omgnuts/fso-inoca-online/README.md

 ## Introductions

-My first attempt at game development of Inoca Online (2005) that began out of personal interest.
+My first stab at game development of Inoca Online (2005) that began out of personal interest.

+Interestingly, it was serving out of only a ADSL 256KB network back then, with more than 1000 playable characters and max concurrency of about ~100ish.

+## How to Run this?

+- Double-click the Macromedia Flash Server.exe in the server sources.
+- Run the correct client in dist.

 ## Screenshot (v2.00)

-Screenshots of v2.00, which is a complete rewrite from v1.60
+Screenshots of v2.00, which was a complete rewrite from v1.60.
+Basic features are up.

 #### 01 Monkey Pet! & Equipment
 <img src="screens/2100-pet-equipment.PNG" width="500px">